ExpediaDotCom/EchoX3/README.md

 * Java JDK 1.8.0_x
 * Apache Maven 3.3.3 or later
 * IntelliJ Idea 14 (optional)
+* Other Java IDEs (forthcoming)

 ##Building

 EchoX3 builds using Maven from the root of the project.
 This is the directory containing the root POM.MXL file for the project.

 The root POM.XML file  should contain the following identifiers:
 ```